acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

     Accepts optional relative path to Dropbox folder (i.e. /Pictures), and an optional read limit for the number of files to ingest.
     If no path provided, ingests files from root Dropbox folder.
     Requires environment variables to be configured: DROPBOX_APP_KEY, DROPBOX_APP_SECRET, DROPBOX_REDIRECT_URI, DROPBOX_REFRESH_TOKEN.
     Executes asynchronously, creates Dropbox feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: